hikatanguy/cv/README.md

 ## Professional experience
 **Engineering Manager @ [OVHcloud](https://www.ovhcloud.com)** *(January 2020 - Present)*

 * In charge of the Network Data squad, composed of the Network Observability and the Network IPAM teams.
+* Follow-up of projects
-* Projects and roadmaps leading
+* Creation of roadmaps with Program managers support

 **Network engineer @ [OVHcloud](https://www.ovhcloud.com)** *(Mars 2018 - January 2020)*

 * In charge of the design of network products
+* In charge of R&D

 ## Education and languages
 TBC